Albatraoz12/U09-Training-App/README.md

 # **Introduction**

 Welcome to my fullstack application.
-This is a Traning/exercise app where you can search for exercises be able to crud a list and save exercises.
-There are restrictions depending on which role a user have.
+This is a Traning/exercise app where you can search for exercises and If you are an Registerd User you will be able to:

-The **roles** are as followed:
+ Create a List
+ Update the name of that list
+ Read the List with exercises in them
+ Delete the list or exercises inside that list.

+You will also be able to save exercises for late use.

 # None-Admin Roles